heatonsam/clojure-csv-data-process-display/README.md

 The DynamoDB credentials are not included constants.clj and therefore not all features will work without providing your own credentials.

-This project takes advantage of the following Clojure or JavaScript libraries:
+This project takes advantage of the following Clojure(Script) or JavaScript libraries:

 - Ring
 - Compojure